Smith Mountain LakeState Park - Virginia |

 Smith Mountain Lake State Park is along the shores of Smith Mountain Lake in Bedford County, Virginia near Huddleston.
 It is primarily a recreational area, offering water-related activities as well as camping, picnicking, hiking facilities, and a public beach.

-WELCOME TO SMITH MOUNTAIN STATE PARK.
-To make your
+WELCOME TO SMITH MOUNTAIN LAKE STATE PARK.

-the following:
+you observe the following:

 Take only pictures, leave only footprints.
 Park in